weaviate/weaviate/docs/en/use/graphql_introduction.md

 ### Query structure and naming

 The following high level structure for GraphQL for querying Weaviate applies.
 At the highest level, the location where the request is sent is specified by `Local` or `Network`.
-The Local network is split up into a Get and GetMeta function.
-Similarly, the Network query has the queries Fetch and FetchMeta.
+The Local network is split up into a Get, GetMeta and Aggregate function.
+Similarly, the Network query has the queries Get, GetMeta and Aggegate, but also has Fetch and Introspect.
 Where `Get` implies that you retrieve something you have the sole possession of, the Network's `Fetch` means that an entity needs to go and get something which is remote.
-Additionally, the Network query has an `Introspect` option, which can be used to discover what is (ontology wise) available in the Network.
+The Network query has an `Introspect` option, in contrast to `Local`, which can be used to discover what is (ontology wise) available in the Network.

 ``` graphql
 {